ashamaran/security-api-solutions/Samples/ThreatIntelligenceAPI/README.md

 UPDATE THIS.
 Your feedback is important to us.
-Connect with us on [Microsoft tech community](https://techcommunity.microsoft.com/t5/Using-Microsoft-Graph-Security/bd-p/SecurityGraphAPI) or [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-security).
-On Stack Overflow tag your questions with [microsoft-graph-security].
+Connect with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-security).
+On Stack Overflow tag your questions with [threat-intelligence-api].

 ### Copyright
 Copyright (c) 2022 Microsoft.
 All rights reserved.